 Noting that in the objective function, Equation~(\ref{ajeb1ab}) the $W^1_{opt}$ term is a constant that can be dropped we have that Equations~(\ref{ajeb1ab})-(\ref{ajeb7ab}) is the problem of finding a SSD portfolio for the assets in subset $ N^1$.

 In other words if we have just a single asset subset to consider the original optimisation problem, Equations~(\ref{ajeb1})-(\ref{ajeb7}), is equivalent to finding a SSD portfolio for the asset subset.
-This can be easily seen by comparing Equations~(\ref{ajeb1ab})-(\ref{ajeb7ab}) with Equations~(\ref{jebt4})-(\ref{jebt8}), after accounting for notational changes and the introduction of $\beta$, where $\beta{=}1$ for no scaling and $\beta{=}s/S$ for scaled tails as in Equation~(\ref{fab1}).

 The weights $w_i$ associated with the assets in the subset considered are equal to $ W^1_{opt} x_i$.
 So the $ W^1_{opt}$ acts as a scaling factor applied to the weights $x_i$ in the subset SSD portfolio to give the optimal weights $w_i$ for the original optimisation problem.